lowndes96/tech501-sparta-app-cicd/README.md

 - used to test our jenkins cicd pipeline that we are creating.!
 - testing of step 3 to ec2, in sequence!
 ## About the app
-- "app" folder stores Sparta app
+- "app" folder stores Sparta app....
 - uses Node JS v20